-Useful terms · Cloudflare for Teams documentation
+Useful terms

 Users can create and configure a tunnel once and run it as multiple different

 cloudflared processes.
-These processes are known as connectors.
+These processes are known as connectors, or replicas.
 DNS records and Cloudflare Load Balancers can still point to the tunnel and its UUID, while that tunnel sends traffic to the multiple instances of cloudflared that run through it.
 Using multiple connectors provides tunnels with high availability, scalability, and elasticity.

 Configuration file